madnuttah/unbound-docker/README.md

 - `/usr/local/unbound/certs.d/` for storing your certificates.

 - `/usr/local/unbound/conf.d/` for your configuration files like interfaces.conf, performance.conf, security.conf, etc.

+- `/usr/local/unbound/log.d/` for your logfile in case you need to view it for troubleshooting and debugging.

 - `/usr/local/unbound/zones.d/` for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.

 **These files must be named with the suffix .conf.**

+_You can find splitted configuration files underneath the [`Examples folder`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound) to get an impression on how to structure the config files.
+Please mind that those files are just examples which also need to be edited to make them work for your environment.
+Other than that, splitting ain't really neccessary as your unbound.conf will perfectly do the job.
+Speaking for myself I like it better having the config separated like so._

 ### Folder Structure